Mixing with the neighbors

 Beekeeping is a little different.

 You will have no direct control over where your bees fly or what interesting places they visit.
 Generally this creates no problem.
-Bees just get on with their business and, even when there are many of them out foraging, they often go unnoticed by anyone other than you.
+Bees just get on with their business and, even when many are out foraging, they often go unnoticed by anyone other than you.

-- Genuine issues related to where and what your bees do
+- Real and valid concerns related to where and what your bees do

 - Neighbors with a negative or aggressive attitude to beekeeping, without any particular reason other than fear of bees